fuzzypawzz/JMDK/README.md

 The main.scss file imports all foundational styles for the application.

-The app uses SFC (Single File Components) which all have their own dedicated stylesheets located relative to the components.
+The app uses SFC (Single File Components) which all have their own dedicated stylesheets located relative to each component.

 ## Project Setup